Content Marketing

 • Product placement is explicit: in product placement, the product always appears very clearly, while in branded content this is not an essential requirement.

-• Product placement is passive: while the brand has the confirmation that their product will be present, the control over what goes on around the product placement, i.e. the context of the placement is mostly decided by the creators of the main content (for example, a movie or series) and not by the brand itself.
+• Product placement is passive: while the brand has the confirmation that its product will be present, the control over what goes on around the product placement, i.e. the context of the placement is mostly decided by the creators of the main content (for example, a movie or series) and not by the brand itself.

 • Product placement does not use storytelling: in product placement, the main story is not related to the product or the brand, while branded content is always related to the brand's corporate values.